Maud Angelica Behn: Education

 The Behn family lived in Islington, London, then in New York, and finally in Lommedalen, a valley outside Oslo.

 In the autumn of 2009, Maud Angelica Behn was enrolled at the Bærum Waldorf School (Steinerskolen i Bærum), an independent Steiner school in Bærum, a suburb west of Oslo.

 Family

 On 5 August 2016, her parents began divorce proceedings, which were finalized in 2017.
 Ari Behn died by suicide on Christmas Day, 2019, and was buried in Oslo Cathedral.

 Behn made a speech at her father's funeral and later talked about his death.
 In an article devoted to the speech, Aftenposten commented "It does not get more powerful than this".

-For her public thoughts on mental illness and suicide, she was awarded the Acute Psychiatry Prize for 2020.
-In October 2021, she published her first book, Threads of Tears, her debut as a poet and illustrator, which tells the story of a girl whose life is dark but who learns to weave the threads she cries.

-Ten thousand copies were printed, and on release the book went straight to first place on the Norwegian Booksellers Association bestseller list.

-Behn regularly publishes her own drawings on Instagram.
 In 2021, Princess Märtha Louise stated that she was planning to move to the United States with her daughters when the COVID-19 pandemic was out of the way, but they did not.